tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > The more human progress asserts itself, the more violently does natural instinct fight against it.
 > For progress involves *diminishing the privileges of the natural state.*
 >
-> This explains the present hostility to all manifestations of progresss and the reactionary efforts in art and in life.
+> This explains the present hostility to all manifestations of progress and the reactionary efforts in art and in life.
 >
 > These arise from a narrow conception, from a failure to see clearly.
 One does not see the improvement progress brings.
 > One is not aware that despite all its defects - which are simply vestiges of man's primitive state - the true content of life
-> not only remains intact but shets its harmful disguises.
+> not only remains intact but sheds its harmful disguises.
 (pp. 264-265)

 > If all men were just and honest, all would be well and universal equilibrium would be spontaneously established.